sblask-webextensions/webextension-skip-redirect/README.md

 There is a toolbar button which you can use to quickly enable/disable skipping.
 The button displays an indicator for a couple of seconds(see the add-on's preferences) when a redirect is skipped and information about original and final link is shown in its tooltip.
+Also see the add-on's preferences for a way to configure pages where no skipping should take place(because of problems you encountered for example).

 This add-on aims for similar functionality as the following add-ons but in a simpler and/or better documented way: